arduino-libraries/Arduino_MCHPTouch/README.md

 ```

 See the bundled [examples](examples/) for usage and visit the [Microchip Developer](https://microchipdeveloper.com/touch:start) website to learn more about touch sensing.

-This feature is available on all SAMD21 boards such as the [Arduino MKR](https://store.arduino.cc/arduino-mkr-wifi-1010) family and the [Arduino Nano 33 IoT](https://store.arduino.cc/arduino-nano-33-iot).

 ## License